collingsandrew/milestone-project-3/README.md

 - Liking Activities: Allow users to like activities shared by others.
 - Following Users: Implement a feature for users to follow other users to stay updated on their activities.
 - Search Capabilities: Add a search feature that allows users to find specific posts based on workout types, exercises, or other users.
+- Dynamic Comment Population: Upon comment submission, the modal will automatically generate and display the new comment without reloading the page.
+- More Exercise Options: Update the exercises JSON file or use an API to provide users with a wider selection of exercises.

 ## Technologies Used